WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230518-implementation_plan_staging_index_rapid_iteration.md

 This work does not depend on any other projects and can be implemented at any time.
 In order to be utilized however, a query parameter on the API will need to be used for determining which index to query.
-This has been implemented in specifying which index to use for a given query.
 This has been implemented in
 #2073.

 ## Outlined Steps